Immigration Policy as a Practical Libertarian

 Currently - the Worst of Situations.
 Currently, there are several factors that contribute to southern US border crossings being the worst of all possible immigration situations.
 First, large numbers of people are crossing outside of official border crossings.
 Second, outdated and bureaucratic work visa and green card regulations prevent immigrants from obtaining jobs.
 Third, undocumented immigrants still receive philanthropic and government safety net subsidies.
 Fourth, the so-called 3/10 rules virtually assure that illegal immigrants who have been here for over a year will continue to be illegal; it incentivizes remaining illegal.
 Fifth, understaffing has created huge backlogs in processing green cards, work visas and asylum cases.

 Create a Path for Legal Immigration and taxpayers.
-Sound immigration reform has several components.
-First, the U.S. should eliminate the existing 3/10 rule for existing undocumented immigrants.
+The U.S. should eliminate the existing 3/10 rule for existing undocumented immigrants.
 This rule requires that undocumented immigrants who have been in the US for 6 months or 1 years, must return to their country of origin for 3 years or 10 years before making an attempt at legal entry (and then there are long delays in legal entry).
 This creates a dis-incentive to become a legal immigrant, especially for those who have built a life in the US.
 According to the Institute on Taxation and Economic Policy, undocumented immigrants paid about $11.74 billion in state and local taxes in 2017.
 (Undocumented Immigrants’ State & Local Tax Contributions – ITEP).
 The Social Security Administration found that for 2010, "the excess of tax revenue paid to the [SSA] Trust Funds over benefits paid from these funds based on earnings of unauthorized workers is about $12 billion."
 PolitiFact | Clinton says undocumented immigrants pay $12 billion a year into Social Security Such payments are certainly higher today and would increase further with a defined and easier path to permanent residency.

 Cut Tariffs.
-Second, the U.S. should eliminate (or at least reduce) tariffs or import restrictions on Latin American countries.
+The U.S. should eliminate (or at least reduce) tariffs or import restrictions on Latin American countries.
 This reduces inflation in the US by eliminating the taxes US businesses pay on Latin American products.
 This also allows some jobs to remain in Latin America thereby reducing immigrants traveling to the US. to find jobs here.
 This is particularly true for tariffs on Mexican products because we will need to rely on Mexico for assistance with a revised immigration policy.
 For example, there is a problem if an undocumented alien from El Salvador (for example) is detained on the US side of the border and the US attempts to send that undocumented alien (who is not from Mexico) back across the Mexican border.

 Conclusion.
 It is critical to recognize that immigration is the heart of America; over 98% of our population are immigrants or the descendants of immigrants.
 Job postings are still near record highs and the unemployment rate has been less than 4% since 2021.
 In 1870 (when my grandfather was born) the combined birth rate and immigration rate was 5.2% per year; today the birth rate is 1.2%.
 In order to reach a combined birth-immigration rate of 1870 would require 13.2 million immigrants per year.
 To reach half that level (2.6%) would require 4.6 million immigrants per year.
 American needs critical changes to its immigration policy.